lsst-dm/dmtn-208/index.rst

 Dramatiq supports either `Redis`_, `RabbitMQ`_, or Amazon SQS as the underlying message bus.
 Both Dramatiq and Celery prefer RabbitMQ and the Celery documentation warns that Redis can lose data in some unclean shutdown scenarios.
-However, we are already using Redis as a component of the Rubin Science Platform as a backing store for the authentication system, so we will use Redis as the message bus to avoid adding a new infrastructure component.
+However, we are already using Redis as a component of the Rubin Science Platform as a backing store for the authentication system, so we will use Redis as the message bus to avoid adding a new infrastructure component until this is shown to be a reliability issue.

 .. _RabbitMQ: https://www.rabbitmq.com/